 Band Scenario/Gigging Guitarist

 ‘Pedal Tuner’.
 Quick, accurate tuning between songs with just one click with your foot.
 Tunes in complete silence.
-Pedal Tuners can take a beating and still function for years.
+Pedal Tuning can take a beating and still function for years.
 If your gear is in and out of a van this little unit will outlast everything else.
 Strobe light visual in dark situations and outdoor gigs.

 In The Studio